Funeral accounts generally involve three parts; Professional Fee, Casket, and Disbursements

 With the changes in the Employment Act coming into force on 1st April 2018 (following the Employment court ruling on Rest Home carers).
 Twentymans are now legally obliged to pay call out fees to employees for work conducted outside normal work hours.

-Currently our hours are: Monday - Friday 8am - 5pm
+Currently our normal work hours are: Monday - Friday 8am - 5pm

 Extra Charges And After Hours Fees